mjchamplin/Personal-Website/src/colophon.md

 You can view the source and judge my Sass on <a href="https://github.com/mjchamplin/champlin-2024">GitHub</a>.

-No AI was involved in the creation of this website.
+No "AI" was used in the creation of this website.
 </div>